 READING TEACHER - MRS. DOUGHERTY

-There's a lot of reading and writing going on at our brand new Willow Dale Elementary School.
+There's a lot of reading and writing going on at Willow Dale Elementary School.
 Children are busy working with their classmates exploring new topics and ideas.
 Guided reading lessons are going strong in the classroom.
 This is an exciting opportunity for students to read books that are specifically chosen according to their own instructional level.
 Teachers guide their thinking as the children interact with the text.

 MRS. DOUGHERTY, M.S.
 Ed.